WalletScrutiny/WalletScrutinyCom/_android/fr.acinq.phoenix.mainnet.md

 ---
 wsId: phoenix
-title: "Phoenix | The Bitcoin wallet from the future"
+title: Phoenix | The Bitcoin wallet from the future
 altTitle:
 authors:
 - leo